 What MedStar Health is doing

-The health of our patients, physicians, staff, and visitors is our top priority.
+The health of our patients, providers, staff, and visitors is our top priority.
 Our clinicians are well prepared to accurately screen for risk of COVID-19, respond effectively to prevent further spread, and offer the most appropriate and up-to-date treatments.
-We follow the guidance of the U.S. Centers for Disease Control and Prevention (CDC) so patients affected by COVID-19 can receive the care they need while protecting the health and safety of our associates and the community at large.
+We follow the guidance of the U.S. Centers for Disease Control and Prevention (CDC) so patients affected by COVID-19 can receive the care they need while protecting the health and safety of our providers, associates and the community at large.

 Visitor policies and guidance